hikeventures/hikeventures.github.io/_posts/best/2016-09-21-best-monitor-macbook.markdown

   - macbook
 layout: post
 ---
-As I am planning to buy a new Macbook Pro I was curious to find out which USB-C 4K monitor I should get to connect it with my new Macbook Pro.
+As I am planning to buy a new Macbook Pro I was curious to find out which monitor I should get to connect it with my new Macbook Pro and what would be the best alternative to the LG UltraFine 4K or 5K monitors.
 I really would like to have an external 4K or 5K monitor with my Macbook Pro since it is much more convenient to edit pictures.
 In the past I had a 27" HD monitor to edit my pictures but since I am planning to take 4K videos in the near future I would be really nice to have a 4K or even a 5K screen.

-I really like the idea to have less cables on my desk so USB-C is going to be a really nice feature.
-There will be no need to plug and unplug USB cables anymore on the Macbook Pro.
-All my USB cables will be connected to my monitor and there will be just one single USB-C which is connected to my Macbook Pro.
-So here is a selection of the best 4K USB-C monitors which I would consider to buy (this blog post contains affiliate links).
-Currently, there are 2 monitors available with a 27" screen covering 4K and one screen covering 5K (has no USB-C).
-Those are the alternatives if you don't want to get the LG Ultrafine monitors sold by Apple.
+I really like the idea to have less cables on my desk so USB-C would be a really nice feature.
+There would be no need to plug and unplug USB cables anymore on the Macbook Pro.
+All my USB cables would be connected to my monitor and there would be just one single USB-C which is connected to my Macbook Pro.

 <hr>
 <h1>The best 27-inch 4K and 5K USB-C Monitors</h1>